nhutson01/IMDBparser/README.md

 more about web scraping, and I like movies so I made a web scraper for IMDB.

 Dependencies: Beautiful Soup 4, requests, Pandas, Numpy, Matplotlib, re, unidecode, warnings

+If you don't already have these installed, use the following commands to install these packages:

+Assuming you have pip, the python package manager, installed:

+pip install beautifulsoup4

+pip install requests

+etc.

+Else, if you have another package manager, such as conda, you may need to look up the individual commands.